 Verifying the event

-After some research, it was clear the Folsom Art Show referred to an annual fundraiser put on by Folsom Prison.
-Inmate-created art pieces were sold to help raise money for the Stockton Children’s Home.
+After some research, it was clear the Folsom Art Show referred to an annual fundraiser put on by the prison.
+Artwork created by incarcerated artists at Folsom prison were sold to help raise money for the Stockton Children’s Home.

 According to the Oakland Tribune, 1967 marked the 10th year for the Spring Arts and Crafts Show “at the prison’s Larkin Hall just outside the prison gate.”